 I've been thinking about time a lot lately.
-Partially because I'm turning thirty this year, which I rarely think about until someone reminds me and then I think about it a lot.
+Partially because I'm turning thirty this year (thirty!).
 But also because I have so many things I want to build and make and do and see and feel.
 Thoughts and ideas and hopes that I want to string together into something meaningful.
 My impatience feels substantial.

-Patience is something I've had to work on a lot.
+Patience is something I've really had to work at.
 Since I was your age, but this year especially.
 Patience with myself, patience with others.
 It's a daily struggle.
 Frequently, I fail.
 And patience is really just a time issue.

 We obsess about time.

 Time out. (you're especially familiar with these right now)

 There are days when I can't stop checking the clock.
 Days when I worry more than usual about time.
 Where I am.
 Where I want to be.
 Where I think I need to be.

 And then I have days when I move through the world entirely on my own time, arriving and leaving when it feels right.
 Waking up when I'm rested, eating when I'm hungry, working when I'm thinking, running when I'm antsy, sleeping when I'm tired.